The Connection between ADHD & Burnout

 And having this mindset, I tend to spend time forcing myself to do things beyond what is needed and even beyond what's expected, putting a lot of stress on myself just to do like "most people".
 There are times that I forget to take a break to feel the guilt of being tagged as a lazy person.
 I realized that the potential of having burnout while doing this is very critical.
 The amount of energy we force into doing something will affect us and our mental health.

 Take our fun online quiz to visualize your ADHD traits and learn more about your brain!TAKE THE FREE TEST

 How To Prevent ADHD Burnout?

-Having burnout can be avoided, especially with people with ADHD.
-Having this neurodivergent disorder doesn't necessarily equate to having burnouts.
-These instances can be prevented if we can adequately assess our condition and manage our ADHD symptoms effectively.
+Having burnout can be avoided, even in people with ADHD.
+Having this condition doesn't necessarily equate to having burnouts.
+These instances can be prevented if we can adequately assess our condition.
 Here are some tips that might help you prevent burnout:

 You Cannot Do Everything

 Accept that you cannot do everything, especially all at once.
 The pressure will build up, and the motivation to do these tasks will affect our minds and make us feel that we aren't in control.
 Taking time to talk to your team about your job can be very helpful to cope with burnout at work.

 Find ways on how to relax your brain.
 We all know that ADHD & Relaxation don't go well side by side because of our hyperactive thoughts.
 But we can manage them properly and think of ideas of self care to manage our symptoms.
 Look for relaxing activities, like watching your favorite anime, practice deep breathing or taking a brief walk in the park.
 When you finally understand ADHD you will realize that it's not impossible to take time for yourself without the urge to feel guilty.